If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 Please note that you can still manually change this start list when necessary.

-Please note: any change to the previous round's results after athletes have been added to the start list of a higher round will not update the Qualifying results automatically.
-To update the results remove the athlete with the changed result from the start list of the higher stage and use the Add Q/q option again.
+Any change to the previous round's results after athletes have been added to the start list of a higher round will not automatically update the Qualifying results.
+To update the results, remove the athlete with the changed result from the start list for the higher stage, then use the Add Q/q option again.Setting up and using automatic qualification Q/q for field events

 The process for setting up automatic qualification in field events is essentially the same as that above for running events.
 The only difference is in setting up the Advancement rules in the Schedule or Seeding.
 After setting up your qualifying rounds, press the Set up button under the Adv. column.
 For field events, you will see the following Advancement rules: